 Many websites have content sections that may make quality assurance tedious when trying to navigate and preview multiple inventoried webpages.
-This can pertain to Cookie notifications, Survey popups, Alert messages, etc. Closing these messages out for each webpage and for each quality assurance session can mean unnecessary time is wasted.
+This can pertain to Cookie notifications, Survey popups, Alert messages, etc. Closing these messages out for each webpage and for each quality assurance session can mean wasting time unnecessarily.

 Administrators can configure inventoried sites to close these content sections automatically within DubBot.

 Disable the content section's display by selecting Settings from the top navigation.
 Select the Site from the Site list where the content for webpages needs to be closed.
 In the Site configuration panel, select Advanced.
 Enter a CSS path for the element that will trigger the close event for the content section in the Selector to click on page load text field.

 To find the CSS path for entering in this field, open a webpage with the content needing to be closed.
 Inspect Element on the corresponding Close button (sometimes an "X") for the content section.
 For many browsers, Inspect Element will be accessed by right-clicking on the element and choosing from the menu that appears.